briwagner/learn-buffalo/README.md

 This repo contains the code used in the Learn Buffalo video course.

-## Part 6: HTML forms amd helpers
+## Part 7: Authenication Plugin, Middleware

-* form_for() used with a model or struct
-* form() helper to manually build form elements
-* generate a select tag from a map of values
+* user authentication patterns
+* Plugins in Buffalo to generate boilerplate code
-* add SelectValue and SelectLabel to satisfy selectable interface
+* add email, password_hash fields to User, to use with authentication
-* build handler to accept form data
-* Bind() method to decode form into struct
-* manually process the form to process individual fields
+* using Middleware to check for login status, and fetch data for use in "next" handler

 ## Next Steps

+* change model tests to reflect new fields on User
+* move DB setup steps from model tests into fixtures
-* add tests for the BlogsNew and BlogsCreate routes
+* add tests for new login/logout routes
-* modify the Tags field to use checkboxes

 ### Installation